Sumatriptan: Metabolism

+Elimination

+The metabolites of sumatriptan are excreted in the urine and bile.
+Only about 3% of the active drug may be recovered unchanged.

+Chemistry

+Sumatriptan, also known as 5-(methylsulfamoylmethyl)-N,N-dimethyltryptamine, is a tryptamine derivative and a 5-substituted derivative of the psychedelic drug dimethyltryptamine (DMT).

+The experimental log P of sumatriptan is 0.8 to 0.93 and its predicted log P is 0.46 to 1.17.

 History

 In 1991, Glaxo received approval for sumatriptan, which was the first available triptan.

-In July 2009, the US FDA approved a single-use jet injector formulation of sumatriptan.
+In July 2009, the US Food and Drug Administration (FDA) approved a single-use jet injector formulation of sumatriptan.
 The device delivers a subcutaneous injection of sumatriptan, without the use of a needle.
 Autoinjectors with needles have been previously available in Europe and North America.

 Phase III studies with an iontophoretic transdermal patch (Zelrix/Zecuity) started in July 2008.
 This patch uses low voltage controlled by a pre-programmed microchip to deliver a single dose of sumatriptan through the skin within 30 minutes.
-Zecuity was approved by the US FDA in January 2013.
+Zecuity was approved by the FDA in January 2013.
 Sales of Zecuity have been stopped following reports of skin burns and irritation.

 Society and culture

 Legal status

 In the United States, it is available only by medical prescription.
 It is available over the counter in many states in Australia.
 The product requires labelling by a pharmacist and is only available in packs of two without a medical prescription.
 However, it can be bought over the counter in the UK and Sweden.

-In Russia versions of sumatriptan, which are not registered in the National registry of medications, may be regarded as narcotic drugs (derivatives of dimethyltriptamine).
+In Russia, versions of sumatriptan which are not registered in the State Register of Medicines may be regarded as narcotic drugs (derivatives of dimethyltryptamine).

 Generics

 Glaxo patents for sumatriptan expired in February 2009.
 At that time, Imitrex sold for about $25 a pill.
 Par Pharmaceutical then introduced generic versions of sumatriptan injection (sumatriptan succinate injection) 4- and 6-mg starter kits and 4- and 6-mg filled syringe cartridges, and 6-mg vials soon after.

-Mylan Laboratories Inc., Ranbaxy Laboratories, Sandoz (a subsidiary of Novartis), Dr. Reddy's Laboratories, and other companies have been producing generic versions of sumatriptan tablets in 25-, 50-, and 100-mg doses.
-Generic forms of the drug are available in U.S. and European markets after Glaxo's patent protections expired in the respective countries.
+Mylan Laboratories Inc., Sun Pharma, Sandoz (a subsidiary of Novartis), Dr. Reddy's Laboratories, and other companies have been producing generic versions of sumatriptan tablets in 25-, 50-, and 100-mg doses.
+Generic forms of the drug are available in US and European markets after Glaxo's patent protections expired in the respective countries.
 A nasal spray form of sumatriptan known as AVP-825 has been developed by Avanir and is generically available in some countries.

 Controversy

 According to the American Headache Society, "Patients frequently state that they have difficulty accessing triptans prescribed to them."
-In the U.S. triptans cost from $12 to $120 each, and more than 80% of U.S. health insurance plans place a limit on the amount of pills available to a patient per month, which has been called "arbitrary and unfair."
+In the US, triptans cost from $12 to $120 each, and more than 80% of US health insurance plans place a limit on the number of pills available to a patient per month, which has been called "arbitrary and unfair."